 If you live in England but you’re still not convinced about this issue, you may be interested to read this article.
 More general information can be found at the WWF’s own site.
 And in millions of other places all over the world.

-And if you want to find out how you can easily reduce your own demands on the environment, it actually could not be easier, thanks to the WWF’s One Planet Living project.
+And if you want to find out how you can easily reduce your own demands on the environment, it actually could not be easier, thanks to the WWF’s.
 Don’t feel bad for brushing it under the carpet.
 Feel good for doing your bit!